Mascarpone Peanut Butter Pie with Chocolate Ganache

 That said, this is the best recipe for Tiramisù I have yet found.
 No, it's not from a wonderful Italian nonna (grandma) I know from down the street or a recipe handed down for generations in one of my friend's families, but I did listen to a podcast once in Italian where a girl was making tiramisù with a nonna and it was essentially the same as the one I'm about to share with you.
 That counts, right?
 Ok, andiamo!
 (Let's go!)

-Original recipe in Italian, with video and step by step photos, on GialloZafferano.
+Original recipe in Italian or English, with video and step by step photos, on GialloZafferano.

 Tiramisù